MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-activity-threat-hunting.md

 # Hunt for threats in app activities

-Apps can be a valuable entry point for attackers, so it is recommended to monitor anomalies and suspicious behaviors that use apps.
+Apps can be a valuable entry point for attackers, so we recommend monitoring anomalies and suspicious behaviors that use apps.
 While investigating an app governance alert or reviewing the app behavior in the environment, it becomes important to quickly get visibility into details of activities done by such suspicious apps and take remediation actions to protect assets in your organization.

-Using app governance and advanced hunting capabilities, you can quickly - with a few clicks - get complete visibility into activities done by the apps and the resources it has accessed.
+Using app governance and advanced hunting capabilities, you can get complete visibility into activities done by the apps and the resources it has accessed.

 This article describes how to you can simplify app-based threat hunting using app governance in Microsoft Defender for Cloud Apps.